biolink/biolink-model/tests/test_scripts/output/genmarkdown/biolink-model/FrequencyQualifier.md

 ## Children

- * entity to feature or disease qualifiers
+ * [EntityToFeatureOrDiseaseQualifiers](EntityToFeatureOrDiseaseQualifiers.md) - Qualifiers for entity to disease or phenotype associations
- * variant to population association
+ * [VariantToPopulationAssociation](VariantToPopulationAssociation.md) (mixin)  - An association between a variant and a population, where the variant has particular frequency in the population
 ## Used in

 ## Fields